The 10 Best Flatware

 video play icon

 This wiki has been updated 38 times since it was first published in March of 2015.
 We're not saying you have to make a huge investment in silverware, but we have made it easier for you to upgrade from that cheap, flimsy set you've been using since college.
 Add a touch of elegance to your next dinner party with something from our selection of the best flatware, or just use them to class up your microwaved mac and cheese.
 Either way, there are sets for households of all sizes.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Lenox French Perle